iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 ## `retry()`

 Retries (promotes or reattaches) a message for provided [MessageId] if the node suggests it.
-The need to use this function should be low, because the confirmation throughput of the node is expected to be quite high when there is no attack.
+The need to use this function should be low, because the confirmation throughput of the node is expected to be quite high.

 ### Parameters